Get a property report and suburb profile for any property in Carrara

 • Is it expensive to live in Carrara?

-In comparison, the median total household income weekly in Carrara is $1,562, which is relatively modest when you consider the high property prices.
-This suggests that living in Carrara could be challenging for those earning an average income, as a substantial part of their earnings would be consumed by housing expenses.
-While Carrara offers a pleasant lifestyle with its proximity to the Gold Coast's amenities and attractions, the cost of living, particularly in terms of housing, is on the higher side.
-If you're thinking of living in Carrara, it's important to evaluate your financial situation to ensure it aligns with the expenses associated with this suburb.
+Overall, while Carrara offers a pleasant lifestyle with its proximity to the Gold Coast's attractions, the cost of living, particularly in terms of housing, is relatively high.
+If you're thinking of living in Carrara, it's important to consider whether your financial situation can comfortably support the expenses associated with this suburb.

 Disclaimer: To assess whether a suburb is considered expensive, we’ve looked at mortgage and rental costs as a proportion of the average local salary.
 That said, everyone’s financial situation is different, so it's important to consider your own circumstances when deciding which suburb is right for you.